PIM Implementation: Full Guide

 PIM Implementation Challenges (And Solutions)

-Having delivered a number of such projects, we at Gepard are aware of possible bottlenecks one can encounter during PIM implementation.
+Having delivered several such projects, we at Gepard are aware of possible bottlenecks one can encounter during PIM implementation.

 Challenge #1.
 The Difference In Product Taxonomies

 An organization may have a ramified supplier network, each of which has different approaches to product taxonomies.
-In this case, data formats and structures may be at odds with each other and with the standards adopted by the company itself, causing confusion across the dossiers.
+In this case, data formats and structures may be at odds with each other and with the standards adopted by the company itself, confusing the dossiers.

 Challenge #2.
 Getting Product Data Updates From Multiple Content Providers